tremor-rs/tremor-rfcs/text/0010-modularity.md

 ```

 Modules in tremor query follow the same semantics and behaviour with
-respect to physical verses inline definition, aliasing to avoid naming
+respect to physical versus inline definition, aliasing to avoid naming
 scope clashes

 ## Preprocessor